stefanzweifel/php-changelog-updater/README.md

 ### `--path-to-changelog`
 Optional (Defaults to `CHANGELOG.md`).
 Path to CHANGELOG.md file.

+### `--compare-url-target-revision`
+Optional (Defaults to `HEAD`).
+If the changelog has a "Unreleased" heading, the value will be used together with the `--latest-version` value in the updated compare URL.

 ### `--write`
 Optional.
 Write the changes to `CHANGELOG.md` or to the value of `--path-to-changelog`.